 All in all, it is quite an important feature for both a single vendor or multi-vendor online shop.

 How to Set Multiple Prices per Product in WooCommerce

 Setting up multiple prices per product can be done both with and without a plugin.
 But for us, the default method that is offered by WooCommerce is still the preferred way.

 It is very easy and can be done in just 5 steps.
-Following are the steps in details –
+Following are the steps in detail –

 Step 1 – Setting Up Attributes

 The first step to set multiple prices per product is to create attributes for the products.
 You can set attributes for Size, Color, Type, etc.

 There are two different attributes available in WooCommerce.
 They are –

 - Local Attribute